 In assessing whether to limit discovery, courts consider whether "the burden or expense of the proposed discovery outweighs its likely benefit, considering the needs of the case, the amount in controversy, the parties' resources, the importance of the issues at stake in the action, and the importance of the discovery in resolving the issues."
 FED.
 R. CIV.
 P. 26(b)(2)(C)(iii).
-In analyzing these factors, courts weigh the burdens of discovery against the potential benefit of the information to be produced, in light of the specific circumstances of the case.
-For example, a court may order a party to engage in a burdensome and costly production if the information sought is extremely relevant to the case and is unavailable elsewhere.
+When they analyze these factors, courts weigh the burdens of discovery against the potential benefit of the information to be produced in light of the specific circumstances of the case.
+For example, a court may order a party to engage in a burdensome and costly production if the information sought is extremely pertinent to the case and is unavailable elsewhere.
 But what if the cost of producing the information exceeds the total value of the case?
-Or, what if expensive production is warranted given the value of the case, but the producing party lacks the resources to pay for the production?
-What if the amount in controversy is low, but the case raises important societal issues?
-These are all issues a court may consider in assessing whether to limit discovery.13
+Or what if expensive production is warranted based solely on the value of the case, but the producing party lacks the resources to pay for the production?
+Or what if the amount in controversy is low, but the case raises important societal issues?
+These are the kinds of questions a court and parties may consider when they decide whether to limit discovery.13

-Although Rule 26(b)(2)(C)(iii) discusses a number of monetary considerations, courts may likewise analyze whether nonmonetary concerns, such as the societal benefit of the case or the nonmonetary burden on the producing party, weigh in favor of limiting discovery.
-The "metrics" set forth in Rule 26(b)(2)(C)(iii) provide courts significant flexibility and discretion to assess the circumstances of the case and limit discovery accordingly to ensure that the scope and duration of discovery is reasonably proportional to the value of the requested information, the needs of the case, and the parties' resources.
+Although Rule 26(b)(2)(C)(iii) discusses a number of monetary considerations, courts considering a limitation on discovery may likewise take nonmonetary factors into account, such as the societal benefit of resolving the case on its merits or the nonmonetary burden on the producing party.
+Fed.
+R. Civ.
+P. 26(b)(2)(C)(iii) expressly provides that "the importance of the issues at stake in the action" is one of the proportionality factors.
+The "metrics" set forth in Rule 26(b)(2)(C)(iii) provide courts with significant flexibility and discretion to assess the circumstances of the case and to make sure the scope and duration of discovery are reasonably proportional to the value of the requested information, the needs of the case, and the parties' resources.

-Most courts that have addressed proportionality have focused on Rules 26(b) and (c).
-However, Rule 26(g) also requires parties propounding or responding to discovery requests to conduct a proportionality analysis.
-Described by one court as "[o]ne of the most important, but apparently least understood or followed, of the discovery rules," Rule 26(g)(1) provides that
+Most courts that have addressed proportionality focus on Rules 26(b) and (c).
+However, Rule 26(g) also requires that the parties propounding or responding to discovery requests conduct their own proportionality analysis.
+Described by one court as "[o]ne of the most important, but apparently least understood or followed, of the discovery rules,"14 Rule 26(g)(1) provides that:

-[e]very discovery request, response, or objection must be signed by at least one attorney of record in the attorney's own name By signing, an attorney or party certifies that to the best of the person's knowledge, information, and belief formed after a reasonable inquiry . . . with respect to a discovery request, response, or objection, it is . . . neither unreasonable nor unduly burdensome or expensive, considering the needs of the case, prior discovery in the case, the amount in controversy, and the importance of the issues at stake in the action.
+[e]very discovery request, response, or objection must be signed by at least one attorney of record in the attorney's own name. ...
+By signing, an attorney or party certifies that to the best of the person's knowledge, information, and belief formed after a reasonable inquiry: ... with respect to a discovery request, response, or objection, it is: ... neither unreasonable nor unduly burdensome or expensive,